sharanmanish/angular-test-manish/README.md

     3. when a sub-task is completed the status should be reflected
     4. when all the sub-tasks are completed then the task should also show the completed status
     5. the tasks can be edited as well as deleted same for the sub-tasks

+# NOTE: commit your code in this repo

 Sample screen shots are attached below